Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 *Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.
 Contrary to the building DIRECTIVE it <ins>disperses the classical figure of the architect</ins> allowing **everybody** and **efficiently** to zoom IN technological details and zoom OUT to concepts (up to top architecture).

 > This doesn't assume parity.
-The bigger the team, the bigger the offset of its members to coding or design with or without roles exchanged.
+The bigger the team, the bigger the offset of its members to coding or design according to preferences and talents with or without roles exchange.

 **But wait ...** Reputable software providers hire/promote architects, who are the central figures at many IT events.
 There's certification after all.

-First and above all, *software architect* sounds cool and distinguishes one from crowds of developers<sup>🙋</sup>, impressing managers, customers, and stakeholders.
+First and above all, *software architect* sounds cool and distinguishes one from crowds of senior developers<sup>🙋</sup>, impressing managers, customers, and stakeholders.

 <details><summary><ins>&nbsp;It's often an alias for roles and duties:&nbsp;</inst> ➡️</summary>